Lateralization of brain function: Language and speech

-Language functions are lateralized to the left hemisphere in 96% of right-handers and 60% of left-handers.
+Language functions are lateralized to the left hemisphere in 96% of right-handers and 60% of left-handers..
+The release of dopamine seems to regulate the activity in speech motor cortex and drive dominance in the left hemisphere.

 Meaning of words, called lexicon, is processed bilaterally which has been tested through the word superiority effect.
 This finding is consistent with the distributed memory and knowledge systems required for lexical entries; however, each hemisphere's lexicon is considered unique since it may be organized and accessed differently.
 For example, the right hemisphere lacks letter recognition, and cannot judge lexical relationships such as superordinate words or antonyms.

 The permitted organization of words, called grammar, is lateralized in only one hemisphere, typically the left one.
 These functions include "understanding verbs, pluralizations, the possessive, and active-passive differences" and understanding changes in meaning due to word order.
 However, the right hemisphere is able to judge when a sentence is grammatically correct, which may indicate that patterns of speech are learned by rote rather than applied through understanding rules.

 Speech production and language comprehension are specialized in Broca's and Wernicke's areas respectively, which are located in the left hemisphere for 96% of right-handers and 70% of left-handers.
-However, there are some cases in which speech is produced in both hemispheres in split-brain patients, also lateralization can shift due to plasticity over time.
+However, there are some cases in which speech is produced in both hemispheres in split-brain patients; lateralization can also shift due to plasticity over time.
 The emotional content of language, called emotional prosody, is right-lateralized.

 In writing, studies attempting to isolate the linguistic component of written language in terms of brain lateralization could not provide enough evidence of a difference in the relative activation of the brain hemispheres between left-handed and right-handed adults.